david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_Model_caching_overview.md

 ## Even Faster: Use IECore.load_network('path_to_model')

 In some cases, applications do not need to customize inputs and outputs every time.
-Such applications always call net = ie.read_network(...), then ie.load_network(cnnNet, ..) and it can be further optimized.
-For such cases, more convenient API to load network in one call is introduced in the 2021.4 release.
+These applications always call `IECore.read_network()`, then `IECore.load_network(model='sample.xml')` and may be further optimized.
+For such cases, it's more convenient to load the network in a single call, as introduced in the 2021.4 release.

 <pre><code>  ie = IECore()
   cfg = ie.set_config( {'CACHE_DIR' : 'path_to_cache_directory'} )